New-Languages-for-NLP/course-materials/prep/fairuse.md

 When building your training corpus, you will gather many types of texts from the Internet, from libraries, and existing linguistic resources.
 We will tokenize and annotate these texts and eventually publish them as linguistic data.
 The creation of these datasets raises several vital questions.

 - Have we gathered a diverse and representative collection of texts?
+What kinds of texts are overrepresented?
+Where are there gaps?

 - Is the process of data collection and curation documented?